Mom's Best Recipes

 4.9

-A bowl of creamy hummus swirled with olive oil and sprinkled with paprika, served with warm pita wedges on a wooden board
+A real photo of a creamy bowl of hummus swirled with olive oil and sprinkled with paprika, served with warm pita wedges on a wooden table

-A countertop scene with chickpeas, tahini, lemons, garlic, olive oil, cumin, and salt arranged next to a food processor
+A real photo of chickpeas, tahini, lemons, garlic, olive oil, and spices arranged on a kitchen counter next to a food processor

 Why It Works

-• Silky texture without drama: Warming the chickpeas and blending the tahini with lemon first helps everything emulsify into that fluffy, restaurant-style hummus.
+• Ultra creamy texture: Warming the chickpeas and blending the tahini with lemon first helps everything emulsify into that smooth, whipped consistency.

 Storage Tips

-• Refrigerator: Store in an airtight container for up to 5 days.
-Smooth the top and drizzle a thin layer of olive oil over it to help prevent drying.
+Refrigerate: Store hummus in an airtight container for up to 5 days.
+Smooth the top, then drizzle a thin layer of olive oil over it to help keep it from drying out.

 Common Questions